 The price cap changes are likely to have an effect on LASER customers’ water bills.
 Borough and District Councils, along with intermediately sized companies will likely fall into the 0.5-50Ml band and be open to a small price increase.
 County Councils, hospitals and many universities are likely to fall into the >50Ml band, therefore, contracting and procurement services will be essential to maintaining a good deal.

 Through requesting pricing on a wholesale plus percentage basis, LASER’s customers will benefit from any future decreases in whole costs.
-This allows customers to quickly begin receive the benefits of water market competition, instead of waiting for any wholesale price reductions in April 2020.
+This allows customers to quickly begin receiving the benefits of water market competition, instead of waiting for any wholesale price reductions in April 2020.

 LASER’s OJEU compliant Water Procurement Framework is ideally suited to identifying the best matched supplier for individual customer requirements, having been designed to fairly evaluate price, customer service and added value services to achieve noticeable savings.